AFM-SPM/TopoStats/docs/installation.md

 conda activate topostats
 ```

-You are now ready to clone and install TopoStats.
+You are now ready to install TopoStats.

 **NB** If you are using an Apple M1 Macbook then you need to install Anaconda >=
 [2022.05](https://www.anaconda.com/blog/new-release-anaconda-distribution-now-supporting-m1).